jedbur/matchgate-benchmarking/README.md

 ## Installation

-To install the project, clone the repository and run:
+To install the project, clone the repository and run (on some systems you may need to use `python3` instead of `python`):

 ```sh
 python -m venv .venv